theimowski/SAFE-TodoMVC-workshop/README.md

 ### Remote Container

 Alternatively, you can use Docker and an extension for Visual Studio Code - [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This allows your local VS Code to communicate with a remote Docker container that will have all other dependencies installed for you.

+### VS Code Extensions

+Following should be already preinstalled if you opted for the Remote Container option.
+Otherwise please install them - they'll prove useful for the workshop.

+#### Ionide-fsharp

+Required when working with local prerequisites.
+Provides language support for F#.

+#### Rest client

+There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
+The "REST Client" extension for VS Code integrates with this file.
+Alternatively you can use any other HTTP client of your preference (Postman etc.)

+#### Rainbow Brackets extensions

+This is another VS Code extension that helps when working with Fable and React - it will colour corresponding opening and close brackets, making it easier to keep track of brackets depth.

 ## Get the app running